 Many believers seem to think that all humans believe and that belief represents a requirement for human life.
 We can show the falsity of this assumption by simply eliminating thought entirely.
 Not everyone can do this, especially schizophrenics, but for those that wish to, there exists methods for doing so.

 At the opposite end of the spectrum, some people can completely stop their thoughts.
 And when someone can stop their thought process, beliefs cease to exist, at least temporarily.
 Ancient meditation or modern biofeedback practices show how to reduce or stop the semantic noise within our heads.
 During this practice, concentrating on a single idea or word (mantra) can reduce the thought level to a minimum (ekaggata).
 The final aim at eliminating this single thought results in a state of no-thought ("higher" levels of jhanic samadhi).
 While in such a state, all thoughts, ideas, and beliefs cease.
-Indeed EEG (electroencephalography) scans reveal that during meditative states, theta and alpha brain waves (brain waves associated with relaxed attention) dominate whereas delta waves (associated with goal-oriented and mental thoughts) are eliminated.
+Indeed EEG (electroencephalography) scans reveal that during meditative states, theta and alpha brain waves (brain waves associated with relaxed attention) dominate whereas beta and gamma waves (associated with mental thoughts) are eliminated.

 I bring up meditation and delusion to show that there occurs some range of degree of intensity of belief between the two extremes.